Learn how to make a DIY lined Christmas stocking with this simple sewing tutorial.

 Supplies you need to make DIY Christmas stockings

 Let's go over what you'll need to sew these simple stockings.

-- You'll need an old stocking or the pattern I provided above.
+- You'll need an old stocking (for a pattern) or the pattern I provided above.
 Either will work for this tutorial.

 - Fabric.
 You'll want some fabric for the exterior, coordinating fabric for the lining of your stocking.

 - A piece of fabric for the band around the outside.